Gunjan-2002/Favourite_Contact_Application/README.md

 Viraj			9623756838			9
 ```

-Like this i have inserted 20 more contacts, here is the output of contact list and favourite contactr list.
+Like this i have inserted 20 more contacts, here is the output of Contact List and Favourite Contact List.

 ```
 ------------------------------------------------------------------